Jackie Vernon (comedian): Career

 (click) Here's the hitchhiker picking me up with my own car.
 Luckily, she didn't recognize me.

 Vernon was once a trumpet player and often carried a cornet with him as a prop during his standup routines.
 As with Henny Youngman and his violin, it was seldom actually played.
 When he guested on a summer variety program hosted by Al Hirt in 1965, he appeared with his cornet and said, "I play like I'm Hirt."
 He was a popular figure on The Ed Sullivan Show and other variety shows, on which he often ended his act by blowing a cornet and saying, "I think I hurt myself!"

-Veron often appeared on the Dean Martin Celebrity Roast and was a fixture on the dais at the original live Friars Club roasts before and after the televised versions.
+Vernon often appeared on the Dean Martin Celebrity Roast and was a fixture on the dais at the original live Friars Club roasts before and after the televised versions.
 Vernon's signature deadpan expression and delivery often had the roast audiences laughing hysterically, long before the punch line of the jokes.
 On December 6, 1972, one of Vernon's recorded concerts was released as an album titled Sex Is Not Hazardous to Your Health.
-Vernon's X-rated story-style jokes about people engaging in extreme sexual depravity became legend, often with the added tagline, "and I thought to myself... what a neat guy!"
+Vernon's X-rated, story-style jokes about people engaging in extreme sexual depravity became legend, often with the added tagline, "and I thought to myself... what a neat guy!"

 Vernon also starred in Wayne Berwick's 1979 cult film Microwave Massacre, in which he plays a lascivious construction builder who kills his bossy wife for preparing him too many microwaved "gourmet" meals.